Aalto-ESG/fog-iot-2020-data/README.md

 * Sensors: Contains data from all sensors for all simulation frames

 * State: Contains information about the physics state for all simulation frames
-    * Vehicle/Human locations
+    * Actor locations
+        * Vectors with x, y, z values in meters.
+Z-axis points upwards to the ceiling.
+    * Actor rotations
-    * Vehicle/Human rotations
+        * Vectors with pitch, yaw, roll rotations in degrees.

 ## Dataset reading example